-Encoder checking only lfnstIdx 1
+Encoder checking only lfnstIdx 1 for method 1

 Results below summarize the impact of the proposed approach when encoder is checking only lfnstIdx 1 (using the VTM-6.0 encoder search with setting the maximum lfnstIdx to 1).
 Full results are available in the attached JVET-P0197-enc_limitation.xls spreadsheet.